Zach Phillips: Acereros de Monclova

-On June 24, 2017, Phillips signed with the Acereros de Monclova of the Mexican Baseball League.
-In 2018, he was naturalized as a Mexican and no longer occupied a foreign spot in the Mexican Baseball League.
+On June 24, 2017, Phillips signed with the Acereros de Monclova of the Mexican League.
+In 2018, he was naturalized as a Mexican and no longer occupied a foreign spot in the Mexican League.
 On February 26, 2019, He was selected Mexico national baseball team at 2019 exhibition games against Japan.
 Phillips did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.

 Rieleros de Aguascalientes

 On July 13, 2022, Phillips was loaned to the Rieleros de Aguascalientes of the Mexican League for the remainder of the 2022 season.
-On September 23, 2022, the Acereros officially traded Phillips to the Rieleros, making the loan permanent.
+In 11 contests, he logged an 0.90 ERA with 14 strikeouts across 10 innings of work.
+On September 23, the Acereros officially traded Phillips to the Rieleros, making the loan permanent.

+In 2023, Phillips made 29 relief appearances for Aguascalientes, registering a 4–3 record and 4.25 ERA with 18 strikeouts and 2 saves across 29 2/3 innings pitched.

+Acereros de Monclova (second stint)

+On August 1, 2023, Phillips was traded back to the Acereros de Monclova of the Mexican League.
+He made three scoreless outings for Monclova to finish the year.

+Phillips made 31 appearances for Monclova in 2024, recording a 1.85 ERA with 12 strikeouts across 24 1/3 innings of relief.

+Conspiradores de Querétaro

+On February 24, 2025, Phillips was traded to the Conspiradores de Querétaro of the Mexican League.